Welcome to Wherever You Are: Commercial performance

-At the time of its release, Welcome to Wherever You Are entered the UK Albums Chart straight at number 1, making INXS the first Australian band to reach the top spot since AC/DC's Back in Black in 1980.
+At the time of its release, Welcome to Wherever You Are entered the UK Albums Chart at number one, making INXS the first Australian band to reach the top spot since AC/DC's Back in Black in 1980.
 The album was certified gold less than two months later by the British Phonographic Industry (BPI) for sales in excess of 100,000 units.
-The album charted well in other parts of Europe, reaching number 1 in Sweden, number 2 in Switzerland, number 3 in Norway and number 8 in Germany.
+The album charted well in other parts of Europe, reaching number one in Sweden, number two in Switzerland, number three in Norway and number eight in Germany.
 The album attained gold status in both Sweden and Switzerland.

-In the band's native Australia, the album debuted on the Australian Albums Chart at number 2 on 16 August 1992 and remained at that position for 2 weeks.
+In the band's native Australia, the album debuted on the Australian Albums Chart at number two on 16 August 1992 and remained at that position for two weeks.
 In total, it remained in the Australian charts for 13 weeks.
 It subsequently received a gold accreditation from the Australian Recording Industry Association (ARIA) for shipments of 35,000 units.
-In New Zealand, the album entered at number 46 on the RIANZ Chart, eventually peaking at number 8.
+In New Zealand, the album entered at number 46 on the RIANZ Chart, eventually peaking at number eight.
 It was present for a total of 12 weeks on the chart.

-In the United States, Welcome to Wherever You Are peaked at number 16 on the Billboard Top 200, and was first certified gold by the Recording Industry Association of America (RIAA) on 2 October 1992 for shipments of 500,000 units.
+In the United States, Welcome to Wherever You Are peaked at number 16 on the Billboard 200, and was first certified gold by the Recording Industry Association of America (RIAA) on 2 October 1992 for shipments of 500,000 units.
+According to writer Nick Talveski, the poor US sales were because "its dance-rock sound did not fit in with radio's then fascination with grunge-rock", thus signalling the band's declining popularity in the country.
 Five years later, the album was certified platinum on 16 December 1997 for sales of one million copies alone in the United States.
-In Canada, Welcome to Wherever You Are reached number 10 on the RPM Albums Chart It received a gold accreditation by the Canadian Recording Industry Association (CRIA) on 26 March 1993 for shipments of 50,000 units.
+In Canada, Welcome to Wherever You Are reached number ten on the RPM Albums Chart It received a gold accreditation by the Canadian Recording Industry Association (CRIA) on 26 March 1993 for shipments of 50,000 units.

+Legacy

+Although INXS pursued a noisier, more rootsy sound for their next record, Full Moon, Dirty Hearts, the experimental nature of Welcome to Wherever You Are was a creative turning point for Hutchence, who then began an abandoned solo project with punk funk guitarist Andy Gill and Black Grape producer Danny Saber.
+In a rundown on INXS' discography, Classic Pop's Jon O'Brien wrote that the record "could never be accused of simply retreading over old ground", highlighting its experimental spirit "with a maturity befitting of a band now all well into their mid-thirties" and adding: "More than 30 years on, it’s stood the test of time, too."
+Welcome to Wherever You Are is also listed in the Gary Graff book 501 Essential Albums of the 90s (2024); contributor Helene Dunbar wrote that it represented the band "pushing in fresh directions of its own" to stay relevant during the grunge era.